-Operating expenditure (Opex) are costs incurred through our everyday operations related to the provision of electricity distribution services.
+Operating expenditure (Opex) are costs incurred through our business as usual operations related to the provision of electricity distribution services.
 The two main costs components are:

-- maintenance on network assets including related non network overhead - quality of service.
+- maintenance on network assets including related non-network overhead - quality of service.

-Forecast maintenance costs for 2018/19 are derived from our 10 year network Opex budget, found in schedule 11b of the 2017 IDs.
+Forecast maintenance costs for the year ending 31 March 2020 are derived from our 10-year network Opex budget, found in schedule 11b of the 2018 to 2028 Asset Management Plan.